kpam92/practice/interview&practice/interview_questions/README.md

 * What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?
-  - DOMContentLoaded events are triggered after the document has been fully loaded, and before css and images are loaded. document load events are triggered after the document has been loaded, along with all the images and styles.
+  <br><br> DOMContentLoaded events are triggered after the document has been fully loaded, and before css and images are loaded. document load events are triggered after the document has been loaded, along with all the images and styles.
 * What is the difference between `==` and `===`?
+  <br><br> Both are relational operators, the difference is that `==` will compare for equality after doing any necessary
+  conversions, while `===` is stricter, and provides no conversions before comparing both items.
 * Explain the same-origin policy with regards to JavaScript.
   <br><br> The same-origin policy prevents malicious attacks from other sites, preventing code from a foreign site from executing.
 If JavaScript sees that its origin is different, the script stops.
 The origin is determined by the protocol, domain, and port.
 * Make this work: